 First Graders at East High recently welcomed over 100 Heroes to their “Hooray for Heroes” program.
 The students learned about three famous American women from history.
 The children read biographies for Amelia Earhart, Helen Keller, and Ruby Bridges.
 Each student created a project and retold the story of these heroes.

 East High Street Elementary School recently celebrated the writings of its second graders by holding its annual Young Authors Tea.
-As part of the festivities, parents and family members of the students were invited to the school to listen to their child read his or her self-illustrated autobiography, as well as a collection of other short stories written throughout the year.
+As part of the festivities, parents and family members of the students were invited to the school to listen to their child read his or her self-illustrated autobiography

 The East High Street Elementary Giving Tree recently brought holiday joy to families less fortunate in the community.
-Through the generosity of the school’s faculty, support staff and PTO, over 40 families received holiday help in the form of presents and warm winter wear items.
+Through the generosity of the school’s faculty, support staff, and PTO, as well as some community support, over 40 families received holiday help in the form of presents, winter wear, and Darrenkamps gift cards.

 Elizabethtown Area School District’s East High Street Elementary School has been honored by the United States Department of Education (USDE) as a “High Achievement Reward School” for student performance on the Pennsylvania System of School Assessment (PSSA).